cloudhotspot/salt-starter/README.md

 * <a href="https://docs.docker.com/installation/#installation" target="_blank">Docker</a>
 * <a href="https://docs.docker.com/compose/" target="_blank">Docker Compose</a>
 * Your Docker client environment needs to be pointed to a working Docker daemon

-### Important!
-The intention is for this environment to work against a local Docker daemon, with file sharing enabled between your machine and Docker containers so that you can maintain your Salt configurations on your local machine and test them in your Docker environment.

-This is simple on Ubuntu machines, but harder on Windows/OS X machines where you need a virtual machine to run the Docker daemon.

-See my <a href="http://github.com/cloudhotspot/fusion-docker" target="_blank">Fusion Docker</a> project for establishing an OS X environment on Virtualbox/VMWare Fusion with file sharing enabled.

 ## Instructions